 Beyond the temples: what to do in Siem Reap

 Many travelers leave Siem Reap thinking they have only seen stones.
 Too bad: the city and its countryside offer a density of activities rarely found elsewhere in the country.
-Here are those we recommend without hesitation.
+Here are those we wholeheartedly recommend.

 Activities · Temples